Redefining legacy: A historic boulder's controversial history at UW-Madison

 One student described attending a session of a campus cultural competency training, now required of all first-year undergrads, known as the Our Wisconsin program.

-As the only nonwhite student in the session, the student said that when stereotypes about their ethnicity came up, the entire room would look in their direction, causing the student to feel silently judged.
+As the only nonwhite student in the session, the student said that when stereotypes about the student’s ethnicity came up, the entire room would look in the student’s direction, causing the student to feel silently judged.

 “I would say that things can always be better,” Lylecyrus said.
 “I don’t know why we are settling for just OK.
 The problem is that a majority of students on the campus don’t have to go through a misrepresentation of their culture or don’t have people staring at them like they have literally never seen a Black person before.”